STARInformatics/biomed-workbench/README.md

 See below for other customisation options (e.g. *https://*  configuration).

-### Scripts

-- `python scripts/fix_sbgn.py`: fixes the sub-component relations between nodes in the Reactome SBGN files.
-- `python scripts/build_id_mapping_csv.py`: builds up a CSV mapping names of Reactome elements (which are used as the labels of nodes in the SBGN files) to identifiers.

 ## System Dependencies

 This project resides in [this Github project repository](https://github.com/STARInformatics/biomed-workbench).